Stamp duty discounts for first home buyers

 Either way, when planning to buy property, you should account for at least 10% of the value of the property you wish to buy to put towards a deposit (some lenders may only require 5%), stamp duty costs and other fees.

-uno advisers are here to run you through all the fees and costs you’ll need to consider before buying property.
-Give us a call on 133 866 or create an account and chat to a uno adviser over a short call to find out more.
+UNO advisers are here to run you through all the fees and costs you’ll need to consider before buying property.
+Give us a call on 133 866 or Book in a quick call with our customer care team.